flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ### Default values of `maxLengthEnforcement`

 * Android, Windows: `MaxLengthEnforcement.enforced`.
 The native behavior of these platforms is enforced.
-The composing will be handled by the IME while users are entering CJK characters.
+The inputting value will be truncated whether the user is entering with composition or not.
+* iOS, MacOS: `MaxLengthEnforcement.truncateAfterCompositionEnds`.
-* iOS: `MaxLengthEnforcement.truncateAfterCompositionEnds`. iOS has no default behavior and it requires users implement the behavior themselves.
+  iOS and MacOS has no default behavior and it requires users implement the behavior themselves.
 Allow the composition to exceed to avoid breaking CJK input.
-* Web, MacOS, Linux, Fuchsia: `MaxLengthEnforcement.truncateAfterCompositionEnds`.
+* Web, Linux, Fuchsia: `MaxLengthEnforcement.truncateAfterCompositionEnds`.
   These platforms allow the composition to exceed by default.

 ### To enforce the limit all the time